peteroupc/MailLib/api/com.upokecenter.mail.NamedAddress.md

     public boolean AddressesEqual(NamedAddress na)

-Determines whether the email addresses stored this object are the same between this object and the given object, regardless of the display names they store.
+Determines whether the email addresses stored this object are the same between this object and the specified object, regardless of the display names they store.
 For groups, the email addresses must be equal and in the same order in both objects.

 **Parameters:**